Support and Resistance Strategy: Why Most Traders Draw These Levels Wrong

 1. Drawing Too Many Levels

-Too many lines create confusion rather than clarity.
+Too many lines in Support and resistance strategy create confusion rather than clarity.

 2. Ignoring Market Trend

-Support and resistance should always be analyzed within the context of the trend.
+Support and resistance strategy should always be analyzed within the context of the trend.

 3. Treating Levels as Exact Points